min2ha/ukwa-site/content/target/57973/index.en.md

   "start_date": "2017-10-21T09:00:00Z"
 }

-# The Business Confucius Institute at the University of Leeds

 The Business Confucius Institute at the University of Leeds.
 We promote the understanding of Chinese language and culture in the UK, with a business focus on helping companies to communicate with Chinese customers more effectively.